History of Childwall: a village, a railway, and the car

 It’s at this point in Childwall’s history that suburbanisation really starts to show.

 Beech Lane is now Menlove Avenue.
-Priory Road has been split, with the northern part becoming part of the new Queen’s Drive while the southern end has become Childwall Priory Road.
-Both the Queen’s Drive section of Priory Road, and Menlove Avenue have been made into dual carriageways, a very forward-thinking development considering car ownership had only begun to take off in the previous 20 years.
+Priory Road splits in two, with the northern part becoming part of the new Queen’s Drive.
+The southern end is now Childwall Priory Road.
+Both the Queen’s Drive section of Priory Road, and Menlove Avenue have been made into dual carriageways.
+A very forward-thinking development considering car ownership had only begun to take off in the previous 20 years.

-Allotments for new residents were laid out in two areas around the junction of Hattons Lane and Dunbabin Road, one area of which is now under King David High School (although allotments survive to the south).
+Allotments for new residents were laid out in two areas around the junction of Hattons Lane and Dunbabin Road.
+One area of this is now under King David High School (although allotments survive to the south).

-What could be described as ‘classic’ 1920s suburban road layouts can be seen north of Thingwall Road, where Wavertree Garden Suburb is just starting to emerge around Wavertree Nook Road.
+What could be described as ‘classic’ 1920s suburban road layouts can be seen north of Thingwall Road.
+Here, Wavertree Garden Suburb is just starting to emerge around Wavertree Nook Road.

 This edition of the OS map only adds recent changes to a base map made in 1919.

 However, a big change is reflected in the local road layout.
-The junction of Queen’s Drive and Childwall Priory Road is now a junction of five roads, and the Childwall Fiveways has gone well on its journey to being one of the busiest junctions in Liverpool.
+The junction of Queen’s Drive and Childwall Priory Road is now a junction of five roads.
+The Childwall Fiveways is well on its journey to being one of the busiest junctions in Liverpool.

-The roads either side of Park Road and to the west of The Grounds are now fully covered with housing, and the third side of Childwall Triangle has also been built on.
+The roads either side of Park Road and to the west of The Grounds are now fully covered with housing.
+The third side of Childwall Triangle has also been built on.
 A golf course was built on part of Childwall Park.
 Childwall Golf Club moved to this course in 1938.

-Roads were gradually filling in the gaps south of Broad Green and north of Childwall Valley Road with housing.
-Childwall was now on the edge of Liverpool, but the station on Well Lane had already closed to passengers in 1931, and to goods in 1943.
+Housing was gradually filling in the gaps south of Broad Green and north of Childwall Valley Road.
+Childwall was now on the edge of Liverpool, but the station on Well Lane had already closed.
+The last passengers alighted in 1931, the last goods in 1943.
 The isolation of Childwall, plus the distance between the station and the village, had meant that a stop here was just not economical.

 By this time much of the road layout visible today was in place.
 The roads around the college were completely built up, and the area around Black Woods was full with suburban housing.